Find out how VAT applies to education, research, vocational training, examination services and goods and services connected with these activites.

 Supplies of training will be exempt if someone is contracted or subcontracted to provide education or vocational training under one of the government’s approved training schemes and the services are ultimately funded by:

-- the Young People’s Learning Agency or the Skills Funding Agency
+- the Education and Skills Funding Agency (ESFA)

-- funds taken from the new apprenticeship service account to pay external providers for apprenticeship training as announced in Apprenticeship funding: how it will work
+- the apprenticeship service account (funded through the levy) to pay external providers for apprenticeship training as announced in Apprenticeship funding: how it will work

 - the National Council for Education and Training for Wales